Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 "Canoes Are Harder to Paddle"

 This myth persists because many people try canoes without any instruction.
-A basic paddling lesson makes canoes as accessible as kayaks for most people.
+A basic paddling lesson that covers the J-stroke and proper body mechanics makes canoes as accessible as kayaks for most people.
+The initial learning curve is slightly steeper, but the ceiling for skill development is just as high.

 "Kayaks Are Always Faster"